 4. Be nice to everyone.
 Obviously.
 Tip well.
 Say excuse me if you bump into someone.

 5. If someone’s making you feel uncomfortable in any way, please let someone who’s working know.
-We will nip it in the bud.
+We will try our best to nip it in the bud.

 6. Please don’t use cameras and phones on the dancefloor, and leave bulky handbags at home or, when it’s cold outside and we have it, in coat check.
 We ask that you not use cameras and phones because we want the dancefloor to be a place where everyone can be in the moment.
 If you’re tweeting, texting or taking a picture of your friends, you’re not only out of the moment, you also might be making it hard for someone else to be in the moment.